jaydenaung/K8s-SAProbe/README.md

 You will see a rather lengthy result because the probe ran against each and every pod it can find.

-You will probably see un-encrypted secrets like the one below:
+You might probably find secrets stored in un-encrypted `etcd` database like the one below:

 ```bash